BOYS OF SUMMER TOURNAMENT RULES

 Rule 17- Slide / Avoid contact rule: All players must try to avoid contact at all four bases.
 Failure to do so will cause the player to be called out on the play and ejected from the game.
 This is a judgment call by the umpire.
 Throws that sail into the base path have to be judged individually with the sole interest in the safety of the players involved.
 Fake tags are illegal and are cause for ejection.

 Rule 18- All players must wear a double-flap helmet when batting and when on base.
-Catchers must wear skull caps and throat protectors.
+Catchers must wear skull caps and throat protectors or a one piece catcher's mask.
 Umpires may eject players for refusal to wear such equipment.
 Managers are responsible for catchers to wear protective gear while warming up pitchers.
 While 1st and 3rd base coaches are strongly encouraged to wear skullcap helmets at all times while on the field, it is no longer mandatory.

 Rule 19- The local rule for the designated hitter (DH): Use of the DH is optional.
 The DH can be used for any position player, not just the pitcher.
 The DH can never change his spot in the batting order.
 A DH can be substituted for without affecting the fielder being DH’d for.
 If the DH enters the game defensively, the use of the DH is lost for the rest of the game.
 Now, every fielder must have a spot in the batting order.
 The fielder previously being DH’d for will occupy the player’s spot, replaced in the field by the DH.

 Rule 20- The local rule for the extra hitter (EH): Use of an EH is optional.
 An EH is a player who is in the batting order in addition to the players in the field and the DH.
 Use of an EH creates a 10-man batting order.
 You can use multiple EH’s, therefore you can have a batting order longer than 10.
 EH’s can go into the game defensively with no effect on the batting order.